 Place dip in a serving bowl and garnish with crispy fried onions if desired.
 Serve with chips, crackers, and/or vegetables.

 Notes/Results: These frozen watermelon daiquiris are refreshing--not too sweet (I didn't use any added sweetener--just the coconut rum), thick and creamy rather than icy, which comes from using the frozen watermelon cubes instead of ice.
 Delicious and well worth carrying a watermelon of your own. ;-) The dip is rich and full of flavor from the caramelized onions, herbs and other goodies.
 Now I have to admit that I haven't had French onion soup dip, or the packaged soup mix in years but this dip tastes so much better than I remember.
 It's definitely moreish, I served it with waffle cut potato chips which hold up well but I really liked it with salt & pepper chips.
-It also tastes even better after it has sat for a few hours or overnight and the flavors have come together so it definitely can be made ahead.
-I would happily make both of these recipes again.
+It also tastes even better after it has sat for a few hours or overnight and the flavors have come together--so it definitely can be made ahead.
+I would happily make and carry both of these recipes again.

 You still have plenty of time to join in this month as the deadline for this round of Food 'n Flix is Sunday, July 30th and Chef Sarah Elizabeth will be rounding up the dishes on her blog soon after.
 If you can't make it this month and you like food, movies, and foodie movies, join us for Food 'n Flix August when we will be watching Secondhand Lions, hosted by Fictional Fare.